learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 > You can [download this handy diagram as a PDF here](graceful-shutdown.pdf).

-In Kubernetes, creating and deleting Pods is one of the most common operations.
+In Kubernetes, creating and deleting Pods is one of the most common tasks.

 Pods are created when you execute a rolling update, scale deployments, for every new release, for every job and cron job, etc.

-But Pods are also deleted and recreated after evictions or after a failed Liveness probe.
+But Pods are also deleted and recreated after evictions — when you mark a node as unschedulable for example.

 _If the nature of those Pods is so ephemeral, what happens when a Pod is in the middle of responding to a request but it's told to shut down?_